aliasifmir09-droid/petshiwu/DASHBOARD_DEEP_ANALYSIS.md

 - Components only re-render when data or relevant props change

 ### 35. **Query Optimization** ⚠️ PARTIALLY ADDRESSED
-**Location**: `Dashboard.tsx` lines 215-274
+**Location**: `Dashboard.tsx` lines 328-387, `dashboardConstants.ts`
 **Issue**: Some queries fetch more data than needed

 **Status**: ⚠️ **PARTIALLY ADDRESSED**
-- Query stale times have been optimized (5 minutes for product stats, 2 minutes for order stats)
+- Query stale times have been optimized:
+  - Product stats: 5 minutes (was 10 seconds)
+  - Order stats: 2 minutes (was 30 seconds)
+  - Out of stock: 2 minutes (was 10 seconds)
-- Window focus refetch disabled to reduce unnecessary requests
+- Window focus refetch disabled for all stats to reduce unnecessary requests
-- Query intervals adjusted to reasonable polling frequencies
+- Query intervals adjusted: Order stats now polls every 2 minutes (was 20 seconds)
+- Automatic refresh frequency significantly reduced

 **Remaining Recommendations**:
-- Consider adding field selection to reduce payload size
+- Consider adding field selection to reduce payload size (backend API enhancement needed)
-- Review if all fields are needed from each query
+- Review if all fields are needed from each query response
 - Future: Consider GraphQL for flexible queries if API supports it
+- Current implementation is optimized for REST API constraints

 ### 36. **Bundle Size Optimization** ✅ FIXED
 **Location**: `Dashboard.tsx` imports